 Tubular reactors may be empty for homogenous reactions or packed with catalyst or other solid particles for heterogeneous reactions.
 Packed reactors require upper and lower supports to hold particles in place.
 Upper packing often includes inert material to serve as a pre-heat section.
 Pre-heating can also be done with an internal spiral channel to keep incoming reagents close to the heated wall during entry, as shown to the right.

-Tubular reactor systems are highly customizable and can be made to various lengths and diameters and engineered for various pressures and temperatures.
+Tubular reactor systems are highly customizable and can be made to various lengths and diameters and engineered for various pressures, temperatures and materials of construction.

 A split-tube furnace is provided for heating these vessels.
-Insulation is provided at each end, to minimize heat loss and the end caps are not heated.
+Insulation is provided at each end, to minimize heat loss and prevent the end caps from being heated.
 The heater length is normally divided into one, two, or three separate heating zones, although it can be split into as more zones if required.

 We can furnish either a fixed internal thermocouple in each zone or a single movable thermocouple in the center line thermowell that can be used to measure the temperature at points along the catalyst bed.
 External thermocouples are typically provided for control of each zone of the heater, as can be seen in the ‘Open 3-Zone Split Tube Furnace” photo.

 Gas Feed Systems

 Various gas feeds can be set up and operated from a Gas Distribution Rack.
 In order to deliver a steady flow of gas to a reactor, it is necessary to provide gas at a constant pressure to an electronic Mass Flow Controller.
 This instrument will compare the actual flow rate delivered to the set point chosen by the user, and automatically adjust an integral control valve to assure a constant flow.
 Care must be taken to size these controllers for the specific gas, flow rate range and maximum pressure of operation.
 A mass flow controller needs a power supply and read-out device, as well as a means of introducing the desired set point.